RoachOSL/GPCInternship/README.md

 #### 5. Run the Application:

-pen the GpcInternshipApplication.java file, which contains the main method that starts the Spring Boot application.
+Open the GpcInternshipApplication.java file, which contains the main method that starts the Spring Boot application.
 Right-click on the file in your IDE and select Run 'GpcInternshipApplication'.
 This starts the embedded Apache Tomcat server.